juju/docs/src/en/clouds-lxd-advanced.md

 <!-- test if 'interactive' is required in the above -->

-We've called the cloud 'lxd-remote-manual' and the endpoint is the IP address of the remote LXD host.
+We've called the cloud 'lxd-remote-manual'.
+The endpoint is based on the `HTTPS` protocoal, port 8443, and the IP address of the remote LXD host.

 To add cloud 'lxd-remote-manual', assuming the configuration file is `lxd-cloud.yaml` in the current directory, we would run: